PatientoTyaga/PatientoTyaga/README.md

 # 👋 Hi, I'm Patient Ndayizeye

 I'm a Computer Science graduate passionate about building software that solves real-life problems.
-I focus on creating tools that empower people, from personal finance apps to AI-driven educational platforms.
+I focus on creating tools that empower people—currently through productivity and organization apps, with plans to explore AI-driven educational platforms in the future.
 ---

 ## 💡 What I'm Building